 How to mail multiple petitions together

 If you will include multiple petitions in the same package, please place the individual petitions into separate envelopes within the package.
-Mark the individual petition envelopes with the following labels to identify the type of petition:

 Form G-28, Notice of Entry of Appearance as Attorney or Representative

 If you will be represented by an attorney or other accredited representative, submit a properly completed Form G-28, Notice of Entry of Appearance as Attorney or Representative.
 For further information on Form G-28, please see our Filing Your Form G-28 page.

 - Complete all required sections of the form accurately and in accordance with the regulations and form instructions.